Click here to listen to a reading of this blog: |

 Why?

-Gluten is said to trigger the same autoimmune reactions that cause you to have Hashimoto’s in the first place, since supposedly, the cells of your thyroid are similar to the make up of gluten, and it confuses your body, increasing inflammation and antibodies as an attack on your thyroid is launched, destroying more thyroid tissue, and so worse/extra hypothyroid symptoms occur.
-As a result, many Hashimoto’s patients eliminate gluten from their diet, and see good results.
+One theory we see a lot is that gluten is said to trigger the same autoimmune reactions that cause you to have Hashimoto’s in the first place, since the cells of your thyroid are similar to the make up of gluten, and it confuses the body, increasing inflammation, which can mean worse or extra symptoms.
+However, this theory is yet to be conclusively proven or disproven.

-When Italian researchers also put subclinical or ‘borderline’ hypothyroid people with coeliac disease on a gluten-free diet for one year, thyroid function normalised in 71% of them, with another 19% normalising their thyroid antibodies.
+When Italian researchers also put subclinically hypothyroid people with coeliac disease on a gluten-free diet for one year, thyroid function normalised in 71% of them, with another 19% normalising their thyroid antibodies.
 The researchers concluded that in some cases, a gluten-free diet may single-handedly reverse the abnormality.
 [3]

 Joint and muscle aches?
 Gluten-caused inflammation can cause joint and muscle pain in some people.